datastaxdevs/workshop-streaming-game/README.md

 ## Materials for the Session

-It doesn't matter if you join our workshop live or you prefer to do at your own pace, we have you covered.
+It doesn't matter if you join our workshop live or you prefer to work at your own pace, we have you covered.
 In this repository, you'll find everything you need for this workshop:

 - [Slide deck](slides/DataStaxDevs-workshop-Build_a_Multiplayer_Game_with_Streaming.pdf)
 - [Discord chat](https://bit.ly/cassandra-workshop)